AIMLRLab/gpt2/MATH.md

 - **Variance**: How spread out numbers are from their average
 - **Mean**: The average of a set of numbers

+## 🔗 Code Implementation References

+Each mathematical concept links to its implementation in our codebase.

 ## 📑 Table of Contents

 1. **Fundamental Concepts**